fenago/Grokking-Deep-Learning/Lab_11.md

 2, 10, 57])

 Those are the first five characters in the Shakespeare dataset.
-They spell out the string “That,”.
+They spell out the string "That,".
 Following are the first five rows of the output of the transformation contained within
 batched_indices:
 print(batched_indices[0:5])
 array([[ 9,